-In this 20 minute success story, learn how Jim Shoemaker is helping make it easier for Veterans to register as suppliers and work with King County.
+In this Success Story Snapshot, learn how Jim Shoemaker is helping make it easier for King County landlords to register as suppliers to veterans.
 Thanks to Lean Six Sigma and worthy efforts like this, process improvement is alive and well in the State of Washington!

 Success Story Transcript